NieneB/InternshipReport/index.md

 All the data was delivered separate .DAT files and scattered over several folders and sources.
 All the possible datasets containing field-names were collected and displayed in one view.
 So this results in different sources saying something about the names.
 This also resulted in plots with multiple names, some differed slightly, some were totally different.

 In order to work with the files in Qgis all the files needed to be converted to shape-files.
-This was done in R. See script appendix. $$
+This was done in R. See script appendix <a class="xref" href="r-sript-converting-files-to-shapefile"></a>
 In QGIS, manually the attribute names needed were changed in one standardized name in order to merge all the data together.

 <figure>